Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

 Does nothing.
-Can be used to check if the firmware is responding.
+Can be used to check if the woke firmware is responding.